IHE/ITI.mCSD/input/pagecontent/volume-1.md

 8. **OrganizationAffiliation** - An Organization may have relationships with other organizations that are not hierarchical.
 These relationships may indicate an electronic routing path to other organizations that cannot be reached directly.
+   OrganizationAffiliation can be used to specify relationships such as supply chains or administrative reporting structures.

 The capabilities detailed in this profile support consumer-centric queries such as finding “where is the closest youth mental health